aigor/rx-presentation/README.md

 - (Java 8 Streaming API vs RxJava) http://www.slideshare.net/jpaumard/java-8-stream-api-and-rxjava-comparison

-TODO, FIND OUT:
+Notes:
 - This blog post originally used the term "functional reactive programming" or FRP.
 This term was used in error.
-RxJava does not implement "continuous time" which is a requirement for FRP from previous literature. (http://techblog.netflix.com/2013/02/rxjava-netflix-api.html)
+    RxJava does not implement "continuous time" which is a requirement for FRP. (http://techblog.netflix.com/2013/02/rxjava-netflix-api.html)

+Code samples for Demo:
+- https://github.com/twitter/hbc - Twitter Streaming client

+Other interesting links:
 - Look at: https://github.com/sqshq/PiggyMetrics (Spring based Microservice solution)

-Code samples:
-- https://github.com/twitter/hbc - Twitter Streaming client
+- Railway Oriented Programming (does it apply to Reactive pattern?)